sudo-donya/dbt-spark-helper/README.md

 # Databricks dbt helper

-This repository holds helper Databricks Notebooks to deploy dbt projects on a Databricks job cluster.
+This repository holds helper Databricks notebooks to deploy dbt projects on a Databricks job cluster.

 &nbsp;